hantsy/quarkus-sandbox/docs/restclient.md

-# Interacting with REST APIs in a Quarkus application
+# Interacting with REST APIs in Quarkus

-In the last post, we [use Spring compatible APIs](https://medium.com/swlh/building-a-spring-application-with-quarkus-8c08b2a9cd8c) to rebuild [our original REST APIs](https://medium.com/@hantsy/kickstart-your-first-quarkus-application-cde54f469973) in a Quarkus application.
+In the last post, we [used Spring compatible APIs](https://medium.com/swlh/building-a-spring-application-with-quarkus-8c08b2a9cd8c) to rebuild [our original REST APIs](https://medium.com/@hantsy/kickstart-your-first-quarkus-application-cde54f469973) in a Quarkus application.
 In this post, we will interact with the REST APIs in the client side.

+There a few HTTP Client libraries used to communicate with REST APIs, such as [Apache HTTPClient](http://hc.apache.org/), [OkHttp](https://square.github.io/okhttp/), etc. And Spring has specific RestTemplate, WebClient API can be used to interact with REST APIs.

+Quarkus has built-in support of the latest [Microprofile](https://www.microprofile.io), which includes a Rest Client spec for this purpose, the Quarkus **rest-client** supports both MP RestClient and JAX-RS Client API.

-Quarkus has built-in support of the latest [Microprofile](https://www.microprofile.io), including Rest Client.
-Firstly let's have a look at how to use MP RestClient to consume REST APIs.
+First of all, let's have a look at how to use MP RestClient to consume REST APIs.

 Generate a simple Quarkus  application using [Quarkus Coding](https://code.quarkus.io/), remember adding **Rest Client** into dependencies.